reselbob/k8sdemos/labs/Day2/04-RBAC/on-katacoda/readme.md

 `Error from server (Forbidden): pods is forbidden: User "employee" cannot list resource "pods" in API group "" in the namespace "default"`

 Why?
 Because the user `employee` does not have permission to view pods in the `default` namespace.

+**Congratulations!** You've:

+* Created a namespace that is special to  new user, `employee`
+* Created RSA key, certificate signing request (csr) and a RSA certificate
+* Created a new Kubernetes context with a new user
+* Created a Kubernetes `role` and `rolebinding`
+* Created a deployment in the new namespace, `office`
+* Tried get pods in a namespace to which the user has permission to access
+* Tried to get pods in a namespace to which the user does not have permission to access

+**Lab Complete**